googleapis/google-cloud-php/README.md

     fopen('/data/file.txt', 'r')
 );

-/**
- * Upload file with public share
+// Upload file with public share
- * You can share this file and image with public
+// You can share this file or image with public url mode
- * add 2nd parameter as array options
+// The 2nd parameter as a array options
- */
 $bucket->upload(
     fopen('/data/file.txt', 'r'),
     [